 1. From Laerbeek Wood to Dieleghem

-Half-marked walk
+Half-marked hike

 Style: loop | Distance: 8.9km | Duration: 2h30 | Difficulty: easy